-- Subsection i.
-Campaigning is not permitted inside the Kay Spiritual Life Center or inside the Mary Graydon Center, except when explicitly approved by Student Activities or American University Administration, and sanctioned by the Elections Commission. - Subsection ii.
+Campaigning is not permitted inside the Kay Spiritual Life Center or inside the Mary Graydon Center, except when explicitly approved by Student Activities or American University Administration, and sanctioned by the Elections Commission.

 All postings of campaign materials are restricted to general posting boards.
 General Posting Boards shall have a limit of two (2) posters of the 8.5" x 11" size per board.
 Larger posters of a size no larger than 11" x 17" shall be limited to one (1) poster per general posting board.
-All posters posted by candidates shall follow all policies of the Student Government and American University.
-The unauthorized addition or removal of campaign posters shall constitute a violation of these policies. - Subsection iii.
-Campaigns shall be prohibited from chalking. - Subsection iv.
+All posters posted by candidates shall follow all policies of the

+Student Government and American University.
+The unauthorized addition or removal of campaign posters shall constitute a violation of these policies.

+Only candidates, campaigns, and individuals officially affiliated with campaigns may post campaign materials as regulated and defined by the reporting requirements in Article IV, Section 3 relating to any American University Student Government campaign on general posting boards as defined and regulated by Article IV, Section 5, Subsection ii.
+Individuals not affiliated with campaigns may only post campaign materials with the express verbal or written permission of a candidate, campaign, or individual officially affiliated with a campaign.
+Materials posted on dormitory room doors by residents are exempt from this restriction.

+Campaigns shall be prohibited from chalking.

 No campaign materials may be scattered in any fashion or in any place.
+For the purposes of this subsection, "scattering" is defined as any method of distributing physical campaign materials to students that is not a person-to-person exchange.
+This includes, but is not limited to, leaving stacks of materials on residence halls desks, sliding materials under residence hall doors, physically scattering materials across the quad, etc.

-Subsection v.
-To campaign in residence halls, candidates must get the permission of the Community Director for specific times and locations via email.
+To distribute campaign materials or hold an organized event in residence halls, candidates must get the permission of the Community Director for specific times and locations via email.
 Candidates will only be allowed to ask the Community Director to campaign in the residence halls between normal university operating hours.
-They shall forward this email to the Elections Commission and carry a copy while in the residence halls. - Subsection vi.
+They shall forward this email to the Elections Commission and carry a copy while in the residence halls.

 At no time shall the in-hall campaigning of candidates interfere with the normal sleep or study of residents.
-Posters may only be hung on residence hall doors with the consent of the resident(s) therein. - Subsection vii.
+Posters may only be hung on residence hall doors with the consent of the resident(s) therein.

+Subsection viii.

 All campaigning shall cease immediately upon the close of polling.
-All physical campaign materials must be removed within forty-eight (48) hours of the close of polls. - Subsection viii.
-Members of the Elections Commission, the Joint Committee on Elections Policy, or the Judicial Board may not be part of any campaign or publicly endorse any candidates. - Subsection ix.
-The use of Blackboard for campaign related activities is prohibited.
+All physical campaign materials must be removed within forty-eight (48) hours of the close of polls.

+Subsection ix.

+The use of Canvas for campaign related activities is prohibited.

 Subsection x.

 The Elections Commissioner shall have the power to enforce this Policy Book by warning candidates and campaigns of potential violations and is required to submit unresolved violations within twelve (12) hours of the warning.
 The Elections Commissioner shall have the power to submit any potential violation to the Chair of the Judicial Board regardless of who is also aware of the violation.

-Article V: Voting Process
+ARTICLE V. VOTING PROCESS